249 Best Restaurants in San Francisco, California

 • 'nduja pizza (a spicy, paste-like salami from Calabria)

-• fresh mozarella
+• Fresh mozarella

-• traditional snacks like polpette and cured meats (like wild boar and truffle salame)
+• Traditional snacks like polpette and cured meats (like wild boar and truffle salame)

 Il Pollaio

 One of North Beach's last blue-collar eateries has immense character, as if a rosticceria (a type of casual roast meat eat-in or take-away) was plopped here from a small quarter of Rome.
 This is a simple spot to get classic, hearty meals like half a roasted chicken and sides.
-Known as a beacon for chicken, Il Pollaio also does roast rabbit and rib eyes.
+Known as a beacon for chicken, Il Pollaio also does roast rabbit, lamb, pork, and rib eyes.
 They have a few simple wine options but allow BYOB in case you have a bottle snagged from a day of browsing among the neighborhood's independent food and bottle shops.
 There's another location in the Mission.

-555 Columbus Ave., San Francisco, California, 94133, USA
+555 Columbus Ave., San Francisco, CA, 94133, USA

 415-362–7727